sbb-design-systems/lyne-components/src/components/sbb-file-selector/readme.md

 ### Events

 Whenever the selection changes, a `file-changed` event is fired, whose `event.detail` property contains the list of currently selected files.
-Consumers can also listen to the `error` event for unhandled exceptions.
+The list can also be retrieved using the `getFiles()` method.

 <!-- Auto Generated Below -->